spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 ## Options

-- `flagClientSecret` (string, required): The flag client secret used during evaluation.
+- `flagClientSecret` (string, required): The flag client secret used during evaluation and authentication.
-- `apiClientId` (string, required): OAuth client ID for Confidence IAM.
-- `apiClientSecret` (string, required): OAuth client secret for Confidence IAM.
 - `initializeTimeout` (number, optional): Max ms to wait for initial state fetch.
 Defaults to 30_000.
 - `flushInterval` (number, optional): Interval in ms for sending evaluation logs.
 Defaults to 10_000.
 - `fetch` (optional): Custom `fetch` implementation.
 Required for Node < 18; for Node 18+ you can omit.